ArturoDent/find-and-transform/README.md

 * Check `cursorMoveSelect` and `${TM_CURRENT_LINE}` interaction.
 * `async/await` all code so `postCommands` are more reliable.
 * How to handle backticks in resolved find inside backticks.
+* Prevent OutputChannel from appearing in Output when not being actively used.

 ## Release Notes